|Oracle E-Business Suite Integrated SOA

-Note: Integration Repository Parser supports custom interface definitions for XML Gateway Map, Business Event, PL/SQL, Concurrent Program, Business Service Object, Java (except for Java APIs for Forms subtype) and Composite Service for BPEL type.
+Note: Integration Repository Parser supports custom interface definitions for XML Gateway Map, Business Event, PL/SQL, Concurrent Program, Business Service Object, Java, and Composite Service for BPEL type.

-Custom interface types of EDI, Open Interface Tables, Interface Views, and Java APIs for Forms interfaces are not supported in this release.
+Custom interface types of EDI, Open Interface Tables, and Open Interface Views interfaces are not supported in this release.

 .java: All Java files are completely parsed.